user-none/KDocker/README.md

 when building the KDocker snap.
 At that time the application launching functionality will no longer work if using snap.

-DBus auto start does not function because snap does not currently allow connecting to the session bus.
-Use the `--keep-running` option in order to keep KDocker accessible.
+DBus auto start does not function because Snap does not currently support this with applications that use the session bus.
+Use the `--keep-running` option in order to keep KDocker accessible via DBus if no windows are docked.

 ### Flatpak